 In a system such as a lake where there is a hydroelectric dam, it is important to be able to quantify all of the inputs and outputs.
 If the mass balance, in terms of flow, is not correct, then it will be near impossible to calibrate the hydrodynamics for water surface elevation.
 If, for example, the net flow (inputs - outputs) to the system is greater than the change in water surface elevation, then there will be a net increase in water surface elevation.
-Similiarily, if the net flow is less than the change in water surface elevation, there will be a net decrease.
-Since this is a mass balance system, the associated error in water surface elevation would be carried throughout the simulation.
+Similiarily, if the net flow is less than the change in water surface elevation water surface elevation water surface elevation water surface elevation water surface elevation.